-Philip Bell (Director) pursues a cognitive and cultural program of research across diverse environments focused on how people learn in ways that are personally consequential to them.
-He is an associate professor of the Learning Sciences at the University of Washington Seattle and holds the Geda and Phil Condit Distinguished Professorship of Science and Mathematics Education.
+Philip Bell (Executive Director) pursues a cognitive and cultural program of research across diverse environments focused on how people learn in ways that are personally consequential to them.
+He is a professor of the Learning Sciences at the University of Washington Seattle and holds the Shauna C. Larson Chair in Learning Sciences.
 Bell recently served on the Board on Science Education at the National Academy of Sciences.
 His research focuses on everyday expertise in science and health, culturally responsive science instruction, the use of emerging learning technologies in science classrooms, children’s argumentation and conceptual change in science, and new approaches to inquiry instruction in science.
 Bell directs the Institute, co-Directs the LIFE research center, directs the Learning Sciences Graduate program at UW, and directs the Everyday Science & Technology Research Group.
 Bell has a background in human cognition and development, science education, computer science, and electrical engineering.

 Carrie Tzou (Collaborating Faculty) has an interest in addressing issues of equity and social justice in science and environmental science education.
 She is an assistant professor in science education at the University of Washington Bothell.
 She holds a Ph.D. in Learning Sciences from Northwestern University and an M.S. in Teaching and Learning with a concentration in science education from Vanderbilt University.